ANCPLabOldenburg/megqc_documentation/index.md

 Hello everyone, and welcome to this MEGqc documentation.
 [**MEGqc**](https://github.com/ANCPLabOldenburg/MEGqc) is a Python-based pipeline for quality control of MEG data.
 It was developed by the [**Applied Neurocognitive Psychology Lab (ANCP Lab)**](https://uol.de/en/applied-neurocognitive-psychology).

+MEGqc is an user-friendly tool, to run the calculation and create the reports you just need to:
+- Provide data for evaluation
+- Set analysis parameters (if desired, default parameters are available).
+- Run the analysis

+To ensure standardization of the pipeline, MEGqc software is tailored to the [**BIDS standards**](extra/bids.md).

 ## This guide includes
 - [What is MEGqc and why do we need it?](book/introduction.md)
 - [Overview of MEGqc reports](book/metrics.md)